gergo123/html5-boilerplate/readme.md

 + And if the content grows, a vertical scroll bar should appear as you would expect to work on any other website.
 + Have a basic setup of **webpack** with basic css-loader.
 + Allow using tailwind css framework
++ Abbility to use React js framework

 # Tech

 + Html, Css
 + webpack
 + tailwind css
++ React js

 ## Ipsum provided by

 https://baconipsum.com/

 # Npm script descriptions